Staking and Transaction Timing

 With five-minute block times, the thirty-block maturity period translates to 150 minutes or approximately two and a half hours.
 During this window, any coins you earned from staking remain locked and cannot be included in outgoing transactions.
 If you attempt to send coins while a portion of your balance consists of immature staking rewards, you may encounter transaction delays or complications.

 Before attempting to send a transaction, you can verify whether you have recently earned staking rewards by examining your debug log.
 The debug log records all Proof of Stake blocks your wallet has successfully staked.
-If you have not staked any blocks in the previous thirty blocks (approximately 150 minutes), all your coins should be mature and available for immediate spending without needing to modify your staking settings.
+If you have not won any stakes in the previous thirty blocks (approximately 150 minutes), all your coins should be mature and available for immediate spending.

-Example for Lynx users: Your debug log would be located at ~/.lynx/debug.log.
-Search for entries indicating "proof-of-stake" or "stake" to identify recent staking activity.
+**Example for Lynx users:** Your debug log would be located at `~/.lynx/debug.log`.
+Search for entries indicating "New proof-of-stake block found" or "CheckStake()" to identify recent staking activity.

 If your debug log shows no staking activity in the previous thirty blocks, you can send transactions immediately without changing any settings.
 Your coins are already mature and the staking process will not interfere with your transaction.
 This is the simplest approach when you have not recently earned staking rewards.